ros2-realtime-demo/pendulum/README.md

 ### Project description

 The aim of this project is show the real-time capabilities using ROS2 framework.
 This project is based on the [previous](https://index.ros.org/doc/ros2/Tutorials/Real-Time-Programming/) work made by the Open Robotics.
-The project uses this packages as a base.
+The project uses these packages as a base.

 #### Project architecture